saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 }
 ```

-The specifics on why this works the way it does exactly is for a future post.
+The specifics on why this works, and what other solutions we could implement here, are for a future post.

 ### Wrapping up